The NFL season is underway.

 So are the careers of some of your favorite former Texas Longhorns athletes.

-Let’s break down the most recent performances of the 2023 NFL regular season.
+Let’s break the performances in Week 8 of the 2023 NFL regular season.

-Bijan Robinson, RB: Robinson, who was selected in the first round of last spring’s NFL Draft by the Atlanta Falcons, logged 22 carries for 95 yards and a touchdown, as well as 1 reception for 11 yards.
+Bijan Robinson, RB: Robinson, who was selected in the first round of last spring’s NFL Draft by the Atlanta Falcons, logged 11 carries for 54 yards, as well as 2 receptions for 8 yards.
 Throughout his rookie season, Robinson’s usage has been up and down the further Atlanta gets down the regular season stretch.
-For now, it remains up.
+At least he has plenty of time to cheer from the bench.

 D’Onta Foreman, RB: Foreman, now a veteran with the Chicago Bears, is back in the saddle as a starter.
-He carried the rock 21 times for 80 yards and a touchdown.
-He also grabbed 2 receptions for 12 yards.
+He carried the rock 20 times for 83 yards.
 Foreman has mostly come alive again since a monster outing earlier this season.

-Roschon Johnson, RB: In his latest outing for the lowly Chicago Bears, first-year pro Johnson handled 5 carries for 18 yards.
-He also grabbed 4 receptions for 44 yards.
+Roschon Johnson, RB: In his latest outing for the lowly Chicago Bears, first-year pro Johnson handled 2 carries for 6 yards.
+It was a quiet performance for the rookie.

-Devin Duvernay, WR: A return specialist for the Baltimore Ravens, Duverney had 2 punt returns that resulted in 12 yards on return offense, 2 kickoff returns for 30 yards, and 1 fumble recovery.
+Devin Duvernay, WR: A return specialist for the Baltimore Ravens, Duverney had 2 punt returns that resulted in 27 yards on return offense.
+He also grabbed 2 receptions for 10 yards.

 Samuel Cosmi, OL: The second-year big man up front started at right guard for the Washington Commanders.

-Malcolm Roach, DL: Finally, it was another massive day for the big Roach.
-The New Orleans Saints defensive lineman accounted for 5 tackles (3 solo), as well as 1 pass defended.
+Malcolm Roach, DL: Finally, it was a massive day for the big Roach.
+The New Orleans Saints defensive lineman accounted for 2 tackles (1 solo.)

 Jordan Hicks, LB: The starting Minnesota Vikings linebacker accounted for another epic day – and in Hicks fashion, one might say.
-That included 7 tackles (3 solo) and 1 tackle for loss.
-Feared by offensive coordinators far and wide – by any opposing offensive personnel, really – Hicks continues his rake across the world’s most talented American gridiron players.
+That included 11 tackles (9 solo), 1 sack, 2 tackles for loss, 1 quarterback hurry, and 1 pass defended.
+Feared by offensive coordinators far and wide, Hicks continues his rake across the world’s most talented American gridiron players.

-Cameron Dicker, K: Infamously known as “Dicker the Kicker,” the Los Angeles Chargers foot-man went 1-for-1, with 48 yards as his long.
-He also cleared 5-for-5 in PATs on the day.
+Cameron Dicker, K: Infamously known as “Dicker the Kicker,” the Los Angeles Chargers foot-man went 2-for-2, with 55 yards as his long.
+He also cleared 3-for-3 in PATs on the day.

-Justin Tucker, K: One of the NFL’s top kickers in recent seasons, the Longhorn legend and clutch-guy member of the Baltimore Ravens went 1-for-2 on fields goals, with a 37-yarder as his long, and 4-for-4 in PATs.
+Justin Tucker, K: One of the NFL’s top kickers in recent seasons, the Longhorn legend and clutch-guy member of the Baltimore Ravens went 3-3 on fields goals, with a 45-yarder as his long, and 4-for-4 in PATs.